Apply to King’s by March 1 to be automatically considered for a general entrance scholarship, valued between $500 and $3500:

 High school graduates in Canada are eligible for the Harrison McCain Award, valued at $4,000 a year and renewable for up to four years.
 To apply for the Harrison McCain Award, submit this application form with your King’s application by January 15.

 These scholarships are awarded on the basis of academic excellence, proven leadership skills, and involvement in school and/or community activities.
 Recipients will receive $17,000 in their first year of study and $11,000 in each of three subsequent years.
-Applicants must be Canadian citizens and be entering the first year of an undergraduate program at the University of King’s College.
+Applicants must be Canadian citizens and be entering the Foundation Year Programme at the University of King’s College.

 If the Donald R. Sobey Family Scholarship Committee judges any two or more scholarship applicants to be equally deserving, preference will be given to candidates living in the Atlantic Provinces (Nova Scotia, New Brunswick, Newfoundland and Labrador and Prince Edward Island).
-To apply, please complete and return this application form by January 15.
+Application forms will be available soon.
+To apply, please return a completed application form by January 15.

 The University of King’s College offers this award in honour of past president Dr. Colin Starnes.
 It is awarded on academic merit and demonstrated financial need.
 Each year, this award is given to a deserving and capable Nova Scotian student who, without financial assistance, may not otherwise be able to attend King’s.